Avondale Mine Disaster Victims

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-Avondale Mine Disaster (about 400 feet away, measured in a direct line); Veterans Memorial (about 700 feet Rev. William Bishop (approx. 0.7 miles away); a different marker also named Veterans Memorial (approx. 0.7 miles away); The Bivouac of the Dead (approx. 0.9 miles away); a different marker also named Veterans Memorial (approx. 0.9 miles away); Terence V. Powderly (approx. one mile away); Right Reverend William O'Hara, D.D. (approx. one mile away).
+At least 8 other markers are within walking distance of this marker.
+Avondale Mine Disaster (about 400 feet away, measured in a direct line); Veterans Memorial (about 700 feet away); Saint John the Baptist Church Bell (approx. 0.4 miles away); a different marker also named Veterans Memorial (approx. 0.6 miles away); Rev. William Bishop (approx. 0.7 miles away); a different marker also named Veterans Memorial (approx. 0.7 miles away); The Bivouac of the Dead (approx. 0.9 miles away); a different marker also named Veterans Memorial (approx. 0.9 miles away).
 Touch for a list and map of all markers in Scranton.

 Also see . . .

 1. Avondale Mine Disaster Site, Plymouth, PA 2005 Tour.
 (Submitted on September 11, 2019, by William Fischer, Jr. of Scranton, Pennsylvania.)